Guardianship in Florida

 KEEP YOUR LOVED ONE OUT OF PROBATE COURT!

 Second, you and your loved one should have a conversation with your attorney, one that is licensed by the Florida Bar and that specializes in elder law as well as wills, trusts and probate.
+This would be a great time for you to draw up your advance directives if you do not have them or to update your advance directives if you have them already.
 There are many ways that you can provide for your loved one without having to resort to the court system, and your attorney can help you in that regard.
+Besides, meeting with your attorney costs money but it is time and money well worth spent.

 Third, unfortunately there are attorneys out there that say that guardianship will preserve the assets.
 If your attorney says so, find another attorney immediately.
 Guardianship is not the cure-all for asset preservation; instead, guardianship is for people who have lost the ability to manage his or her own affairs by reason of illness, whether it may be physical, mental or a combination of the two, and for where no advance directives were prepared.